Meet our people

 Louise has a Bachelor of Business Studies majoring in Human Resource Management and a Tikanga Level 3 Certificate from Te Wānanga o Aotearoa.
 She has over 20 years’ experience in Human Resources business partnering and management and consulted as a Human Resource Development specialist in Samoa.
 She has volunteered in various roles strengthening communities of women and children since becoming a mother herself.

-World Vision New Zealand - Board of Trustees
+World Vision Board of Trustees

 The World Vision New Zealand Board of Trustees oversees the governance of World Vision New Zealand by establishing corporate policies for the overall performance of World Vision New Zealand, ensuring there is an effective management team responsible for day-to-day operations, approving strategy and monitoring the performance of the organisation as it seeks to fulfil its mission.